timesize/monster-oop/01-front-end-basics/oo-prototypes/27-28/README.md

 **Stretch Goal**
-Like everything that contains repeated data, this site could definitely benefit from some Underscore!
+Like everything that contains repeated data, this site could definitely benefit from some client-side templating!